A

 Savings account

-These accounts allow you to put money aside, whilst earning a higher level of interest than a current account can offer.
+These accounts allow you to put money aside, and are accounts in which you earn a higher level of interest than that offered by a current account.
 However, compared to current accounts, they often do not allow you such easy access to your money.
-More information can be found here.

 Second mortgage